-A graduate student admitted for either an academic/research degree (M.A., M.S., or Ph.D.) or a professional degree who wants to change from one type of degree program to another must complete a “Resume Study/Change of Degree or Major” form and submit the request to the Office of Graduate Enrollment Services.
-Similarly, a student who has earned a master’s degree at Penn State but who wants to earn a doctoral degree in a different field must complete a “Resume Study/Change of Degree or Major” form and submit the request to the Office of Graduate Enrollment Services, 114 Kern Graduate Building.
+A graduate student admitted for either an academic/research degree (M.A., M.S., or Ph.D.) or a professional degree who wants to change from one type of degree to another must complete an application for a change of degree.
+Similarly, a student who has earned a master’s degree at Penn State but who wants to earn a doctoral degree in a different field must complete an application for a change of degree.
 A student may be required to make up certain deficiencies if inadequately prepared for the new program.

 In general, graduate students are best advised to focus on one degree objective at a time.
 However, a candidate for a master’s degree in one major field who wishes to begin work for either a master’s or a doctoral degree in a second field; or a candidate for a doctoral degree who wishes to begin work on a master’s degree in a second field while concurrently completing the doctoral program can petition to do so (approval will not be granted for any combination of concurrent doctorates, including the Ph.D., D.Ed., or D.M.A. degrees).
 The department or program heads of both majors and the director of Graduate Enrollment Services must approve any such plan.
 Guidelines for preparation of a proposal for concurrent graduate degrees have been established by Graduate Council.
 The guidelines and form are available on the Graduate School website at: http://www.gradschool.psu.edu/forms-and-documents/ges-owned-forms-and-documents/concurrentgraduatedegreeprogramsplanofstudy/.